 Value Networks: People want to work on things that they believe are valued.
 Most organizations value things that bring in more revenue.
 Revenue comes from lead customers.
-Therefore, these lead customers determine the direction in which an organization invests its resources.
+Therefore, these lead customers to determine the direction in which an organization invests its resources.
 Even when established firms innovated on disruptive technologies and their marketing personnel got a negative response from lead customers, it forced the firms to focus on sustaining current innovation.
 This paradox creates room for a new entrant to produce disruptive innovation and capture new/small customers.
 From there, it moves upwards.
-Eventually, this threatens an established firm, who tries to fight back with a similar product.
-Such a product usually has a lower profit margin than their previous product.
+Eventually, this threatens an established firm, that tries to fight back with a similar product.
+Such a product usually has a lower profit margin than the previous product.
 But rather than capturing the new market, that is the new entrant’s customers; the incumbent ends up selling to the same top customers leading to reduced profits and, at best, defending a portion of the prior business.
-Companies, or their sales/marketing personnel, are tied to lead customers since they will generate most revenues as well as the bonuses for salespeople in the short term.
+Companies, or their sales/marketing personnel, are tied to lead customers since they will generate the most revenues as well as the bonuses for salespeople in the short term.

 Market Risk vs. Competitive Risk

 There is always a market risk that a market for an emerging product might not develop.
-Still, by not taking that risk, incumbents push themselves into competitive threat whereas late entrants, they face the risk of entrenched competition.
+Still, by not taking that risk, incumbents push themselves into competitive threat whereas late entrants, face the risk of entrenched competition.